cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c -m 3 -c selfie.c
 ```

-Here, the relevant part of the output should be similar to this:
+Here, the relevant output should be similar to this:

 ```
 ...